Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L3_Memory and Data 2.md

 //output: Yo!
 ```
 Question to think about: How many bytes of memory are allocated for the string literal "CSE 351"?
-- 6 + 2, becuase there are 6 divisible chracters with 1 space and the null terminator
+- 6 + 2, because there are 6 divisible characters with 1 space and the null terminator
 ### Arrays
 - def: sets of contiguous locations in memory that store the same type of data object
     - to declare: `type array_name[num]; `
     - the subscript notation: `array_name[n]`, which is actually access by *(array_name +n)
-        - recall: how pointer points to the first element (i:0), where led us still have n element still need to be dereferecned to access the n-th array
+        - recall: how pointer points to the first element (i:0), where led us still have n element still need to be dereferenced to access the n-th array
-        - note: C does not check any bound, so there could be logical erros or bad memory access by default
+        - note: C does not check any bound, so there could be logical errors or bad memory access by default

 ex. how many bytes are in long my_array[5]; ?
 40